“An ancient farmhouse in the deepest Camargue, with sumptuous suites, a sprawling pool, a harras of white horses and superb French fare”

 - Elegant interiors without the slightest hint of clutter

-- There are horses to ride; the family are famous for their bulls; the birdwatching is excellent and wild sandy beaches are a short drive away
+- The birdwatching is excellent, and wild sandy beaches are only a short drive away

 - The Camargue is pretty flat, but if you like watery wilderness, you’ll love it

-- The restaurant is closed Thursday evenings, and weekday lunchtimes (though you can get light lunches).
-It's popular with outsiders so best to book ahead
+- The restaurant is closed Thursday evenings and some lunchtimes, plus it's popular with outsiders so best to book ahead

 Best time to go